initial-commit/minicluster/README.md

 * for safe deployment to production of provably working systems
 * for testing dedicated hardware by giving control over the kernel and kernel drivers
+* as the name suggests, all of the above in a cluster, including features like failover, backup, restore, observability (logging, monitoring, health-checks) and more

 By combining these aspects within the same organization, it can cover the full needs, from development to deploying software into production.